 Holiday Lights Make Spirits Bright in the Aurora Area

-From Phillips Park Festival of Lights to Mooseheart Holiday Lights Display, miles of dazzling light displays offer magical holiday memories for families throughout Chicagoland this year.
+From the Rotary Club of Aurora's Festival of Lights to Mooseheart Holiday Lights Display, miles of dazzling light displays offer magical holiday memories for families throughout Chicagoland this year.

 The best part?
 You can enjoy these dazzling lights from the warmth and comfort of your car!
 Before and after your trip, we've got you covered with fun things to do at nearby attractions, from holiday shopping to family-friendly holiday events.
 Read on to plan your holiday season sightseeing in the endlessly charming communities of the Aurora Area.

-A holiday tradition for fourteen years and counting, the Festival of Lights in Aurora's historic Phillips Park is one of the largest free outdoor holiday light displays in northern Illinois.
-Every year brings new displays, The Festival of Lights is a signature winter event with unique surprises throughout, including animated arrays like the 20-foot tall "singing" Christmas tree and Santa's Toy Factory.
-Over 30,000 cars tour the Phillips Park Festival of Lights each year over the display's four week run between Thanksgiving and just after Christmas.
-Donations are accepted to help the Rotary Club of Aurora maintain and continue the Festival of Lights — this year, electronic donations will only be accepted at aurorafestivaloflights.com/donate.
+A holiday tradition for fifteen years and counting, the Rotary Club of Aurora Festival of Lights in historic Phillips Park is one of the largest free outdoor holiday light displays in northern Illinois.
+The Festival of Lights is a signature winter event with unique surprises throughout, including animated arrays like the 20-foot tall "singing" Christmas tree and Santa's Toy Factory.
+Over 30,000 cars tour the Festival of Lights each year over the display's four week run between Thanksgiving and just after Christmas.
+Donations are accepted to help the Rotary Club of Aurora maintain and continue the Festival of Lights.
 Buses are welcome, note that clearance is 13 feet, 6 inches to enter the event.

-Aurora Festival of Lights takes place Friday, November 27 through Sunday, December 27.
-Hours are Monday through Thursday, 5 to 9pm, and Friday / Saturday 5 to 10pm.
+Rotary Club of Aurora Festival of Lights takes place Friday, November 26 through Sunday, December 26.
+Hours are 5pm to 9pm daily.

-Important: Enter the Aurora Festival of Lights at the intersection of South Smith & 5th Avenue in Aurora, Illinois.
+Important: Free reservations are required — sign up at aurorafestivaloflights.com.
+Enter the Festival of Lights at the intersection of South Smith & 5th Avenue in Aurora, Illinois.